hrecht/censusapi/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of censusapi and all packages passed.
+At this time there are no downstream dependencies of censusapi.